Gainesville High School (Florida): Addition of the 9th grade center

 In the mid-1990s, construction of a new wing on the northwest corner of the campus was undertaken to ease further over-crowding and foster better integration of incoming 9th-grade students.
-The new wing, referred to as the "9th Grade Center", houses four full-service computer labs, nearly 20 classrooms and science labs, and a large multipurpose room which functions as a meeting place and a cafeteria.
-The new facility also helped to bolster the school's new magnet program, the Academy of Health Professions (AHP), which is housed in the building.
+The new wing, referred to as the "9th Grade Center," houses four full-service computer labs, nearly 20 classrooms and science labs, and a large multipurpose room which functions as a meeting place and a cafeteria.
+The new facility also helped to bolster the school's new magnet program, the Academy of Health Professions (AHP), which the building houses.